 Your clothes communicate identity, personality, and image.
-Attire is the first thing your audience will see during your presentation.
-They will be more open to your message if you carry yourself with confidence.
-And you’ll feel more certain of yourself if you’re dressed in appropriate yet comfortable clothing.
+Attire is the first thing your audience will see during your presentation, and they'll be more open to your message if you carry yourself with confidence.
+And you’ll likely feel more certain of yourself if you’re dressed in professional yet comfortable clothing.

 The most important principle is to match your appearance to the occasion and the audience.
-If you’re giving a presentation to a class, dressing slightly more formally than you do every day is fine.
-However, when you have an audience of professionals, you should dress up with a jacket, suit, or office wear.
+If you’re giving a presentation to a class, dressing up a bit more than you do every day is probably fine.
+However, if you're presenting to an audience of professionals, you should dress up with a jacket, suit, or office wear.
 Don’t dress as if you’re headed to a wedding or a nightclub.
 Think professional, rather than festive.